obfuscatedgenerated/ollieos_test_pkg/README.md

 The type field exists only for forwards compatibility and should always be set to "program" for now.

 The latest_timestamp field is the time the package was built, in seconds since the Unix epoch.

+The deps field is an array of dependencies for the package.
+Each entry should be in the format `name@version`.

 ---